awell-health/awell-score/README.md

 ## 🧪 Test suite

-All calculations are covered with an extensive test suite to make sure the results are reliable and valid.
+All calculations are covered with an extensive test suite to ensure reliable and valid results.

 Run all tests via the `npm run test` command.

 ## 🪪 License policy

 This open-source library supports calculations for various clinical questionnaires, some of which may have licensing requirements. **Users are responsible for ensuring they have the appropriate licenses** to use these questionnaires.

-We do not provide licenses for the questionnaires nor manage licensing on your behalf.
+We do not provide or manage licenses for you to use the questionnaires.
 Failure to secure necessary licenses or comply with their terms is solely the user's liability.

 Please ensure you have all necessary permissions before using this library.

 ## 👏 How to Contribute

-The main purpose of this repository is to continue evolving Awell Score together with the healthcare community.

 We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
-Read below to learn how you can take part in improving Awell Score.
+You can read below to learn how you can take part in improving Awell Score.

 ### Contributing Guide

-We are currently working on this section.

 ### Known issues

-The first version of the API - which was only used by Awell internally - was built in December 2020 with plain JavaScript and Flow for static type checking.
-When we decided to make the API publically available, we did the effort to migrate the app to Typescript as that's the golden standard nowadays.
+The first version of the API—which was only used by Awell internally—was built in December 2020 with JavaScript and Flow for static type checking.
+When we decided to make the API publicly available, we migrated the app to Typescript

-However, not all code passed Typescript's validation and quite some `//@ts-expect-error` comments had to be added in several places.
+However, not all code passed Typescript's validation, and quite a few `//@ts-expect-error` comments had to be added in several places.
 Removing all of the errors will take some time and will be a gradual and progressive effort.
-There's a high confidence that there's no impact on the reliability & validity of scores given the extensive test coverage that is present.
+Given the extensive test coverage, there's a high confidence that there's no impact on the reliability and validity of scores.

 ### Contributors ✨